West of England Combined Authority: Establishment

 Devolution of certain powers to the West of England was announced by the UK government in the 2016 budget.
 The government's vision was to create a "Western Powerhouse" analogous to the Northern Powerhouse concept.
 It is claimed that the proposal could bring nearly £1 billion of investment to the region over thirty years.

 The original proposal was to cover the same area as the County of Avon which came into formal existence on 1 April 1974 and was abolished in 1996.
 However, in June 2016 North Somerset council rejected the proposal.
 Bristol, Bath and North East Somerset and South Gloucestershire councils agreed to proceed without them.

 The devolution deal, via the West of England Combined Authority Order 2017, came into force on 9 February 2017.
 The first public meeting of the combined authority took place on 1 March with an interim chair, followed by the first mayoral election in May.

 Population

 The region covered by the combined authority had a population estimated at 950,000 in 2020.
 The authority also works closely with North Somerset Council; the joint area had a population in 2020 of 1,165,600.

 Responsibilities

 The authority's functions, as specified by the West of England Combined Authority Order, mostly cover planning, skills and local transport.
 In April 2017. the authority published a 207-page constitution which includes terms of reference for the body and its committees.
 An updated constitution was agreed on 15 July 2019 and 9 June 2020.

+As of 2026, WECA does not have 'established strategic authority' status – the highest level of devolution – which would enable it to have greater control over funding through an integrated settlement.
+Since WECA was issued with a 'best value' notice for the 12 months ending March 2025, because of disruptive relations between the then-mayor and WECA members, the body is blocked from gaining this status until at least November 2026.